I spend a lot of time wiring AI coding tools together: VS Code, Copilot, Claude Code, Codex-style flows, local agents, and MCP servers.

 Return value: "Allowed directories:\n/Users/bradleymatera/Desktop/gatsby-starter-minimal-blog/donotpush"

-That matches the mental model from the docs: the model can inspect a small tool-file surface first, then use code to call the specific tool binding it needs.
+So the behavior matched the docs.
+The model saw a small tool-file surface first, then executed the specific tool binding it needed.

 The task was the same in both modes: